Kernix13/beginner-git-commands/README.md

 The `git push` command is used to send local commits to the master (or main) branch of the remote repository.
 But to use `git push` in the future you have to set something called an *upstream*, meaning where you want to push it to by default.
 That is why you use `-u`.
 The whole command `git push -u origin master` pushes your commits and sets the branch `master` as the origin for the location of `git push` in the future.

 Replace `master` with the branch where you want to push your changes when you’re *not* intending to push to the master branch.

+**NOTE**: When you create an empty repo on GitHub, I believe it's best practice to use the same name on GitHub for the folder of your local copy.

 [Back to Top](#back-to-top "Table of contents")